nullxor/sicp-racket/README.md

-#### SICP with Racket
+### SICP with Racket

-My attempt on doing the exercises of the book / course Structure and Interpretation of Computer Programs.
+My attempt on doing the exercises of the book Structure and Interpretation of Computer Programs.
 This book is a truly gem and it's available for free (online and PDF).

-##### Installing Racket
+#### Installing Racket
 You'll need racket and the sicp package to get a Scheme subset, I'm using Ubuntu 16.04 LTS:

 >_sudo apt install racket_